-One of the most common questions homeowners have regarding solar energy is: “Can it really power my entire house?
-The answer to that is quite simple: yes, solar energy can power your entire home.
-But explaining exactly how solar energy can power your entire home is a little more complicated.
+One of the most common questions homeowners have when it comes to solar energy is: “Can it really power my entire house?”
+The answer is simple: yes, solar energy can power your entire home.
+But understanding exactly how solar energy can power your entire home is a bit more complicated.
 Is the answer short for both of us?
 It depends.
-It's based on a number of factors including the amount of energy you use in your home and the amount of sun that reaches your roof on a regular basis.
+It's based on a number of factors, including the amount of energy you use in your home and the amount of sun that reaches your roof on a regular basis.

-While it can still be too expensive for most people to install solar panels in their homes, panel and installation prices are dropping.
+Although it may still be too expensive for most people to install solar panels in their homes, panel and installation prices are dropping.
 Chariot exists to offer 100% solar energy at competitive prices without the need for personal panels.
 Basically, a hybrid solar system has three sources to run its load: solar energy, battery storage, and grid electricity.
-Depending on the manufacturer, solar panels come in different shapes, sizes, build qualities and wattages.
+Solar panels come in different shapes, sizes, build qualities and wattages, depending on the manufacturer.

-There are a few factors that solar panel owners should consider when determining if solar panels can power their entire home.
+When determining if solar panels can power their entire home, there are a few factors that solar panel owners should consider.
 While this estimate should not replace a professional evaluation, it can provide a useful rough idea to indicate the feasibility of installing solar panels in your home.
 Solar energy can power your entire home, as long as the right company works with you to install your panels.
 To meet 100% of your home's energy needs, your solar installer will first need to determine the amount of energy your home normally uses.

-UU.
-As SunPower's primary distributor, we'll use your complete, yet simple equation to determine how many watts of energy your home would need per day to run without solar power.
+S., such as displaying solar irradiation levels.
+As SunPower's primary distributor, we'll use your complete yet simple equation to determine how many watts of energy your home would need per day to run without solar power.
 The amount of electricity a solar system produces in Florida during a year will be different from that of a solar system in Washington (although solar energy has proven to be cost-effective even in extremely cloudy or rainy areas).
 This will give you a better idea of the likelihood that you will be able to fully power your home with solar energy.